-So that was me decided, no WeightWatchers, or Slimming World, or any of those other weight loss programmes are right for me.
+So that was me decided.
+Neither WeightWatchers, Slimming World, or any of those other weight loss programmes are right for me.

-To be honest, any time I’ve looked at any of those recipes, they just.. well… don’t look particularly tasty to me.
-I’m not a fan of sweet potato, or courgette, or aubergine.
-It’s carrots and peas for me.
+To be honest, any time I’ve looked at any of those recipes, they just… well… don’t look particularly tasty to me.
+I’m not a fan of sweet potato or aubergine, for one.

 Come to think, I’m not sure who would do more tricks for raw carrot, me or the dog.
 Alas, I digress.